 Stone Age Bronze Age Iron Age

-Stona Aga Branze Age Iron Age
+Stora Age Branza Age Iron Age

 When the first humans began to live in Europe.
-They used stones as In this era, metals were used to make hunting tools.
-Humans also began Humans used to iron to make tools and farmed land instead of hunting.
+They used stones as tools.
+In this era, metals were used to make hunting tools.
+Humans also began to farm land.
+Humans used to iron to make tools and farmed land instead of hunting.
+They lived in communities.